xinlingl/Intra-Tumor-heterogeneity-assessment/README.md

 **step 1: Index the input whole exome sequencing files**

-Using samtools to index the whole exome sequencing files (.bam) of tumor and normal sample.
+Using samtools to index the whole exome sequencing files (.bam) of tumor and normal sample.<br />